Job Search Masterclass Finding and Evaluating Opportunities

 1 Move Away from the Crowd (80/20 Rule)

-Spend 80% of your time in small online groups where your specific skills are highly valued.
-Be the expert whose absence would be noticed there.
+Spend 80% of your time in niche job boards and small online communities where your specific skills are valued.
+Be the expert whose absence would be noticed.

 2 Talk Like a Local Expert